Prunus mahaleb: Uses

 The plant is also cultivated for mahleb, a spice obtained from the seeds inside the cherry stones.
 It is fragrant and has the taste of bitter almonds.
 It is used in small quantities to sharpen sweet foods, such as the Turkish sweet-bread çörek (chorak), the Greek sweet-bread tsoureki or the Armenian sweet-bread chorak.
 The chemical constituents are still uncertain, but the spice is prepared from the seeds, either by grinding and powdering the seed kernels, or in oil extracted from the seeds.

 The wood is hard, and is used in cabinet-making and for pipes.

 The bark, wood, and seeds contain coumarin.
 They have anti-inflammatory, sedative and vasodilation effects.

-The fruit of Prunus mahaleb is inedible.

 History

 Prunus mahaleb is a likely candidate for the ḫalub-tree mentioned in early Sumerian writings, a durable fruit-bearing hardwood with seeds and leaves known for their medicinal properties and associated with the goddess Inana.
 The Arabic محلب mahleb or mahlab meaning the mahaleb cherry is in medieval Islamic writings by among others Al-Razi (died 925 or 932), Ibn al-Baitar (died 1248) and Ibn al-Awwam.
 Ibn Al-Awwam in his book on agriculture dated late 12th century described how to cultivate the mahaleb tree: he says the tree is a vigorous grower, easy to grow, but a thing to watch out for is that it is not resistant to prolonged drought.
 He also described how to prepare the mahaleb seeds by boiling them in sugared water.
 The word, and probably the mahaleb itself, does not appear in classical Latin, nor early or mid medieval Latin, and is rare in late medieval Latin.
 One early record in Latin is year 1317 in an encyclopedia by Matthaeus Silvaticus who wrote that the "mahaleb" is the kernel seed of the fruit of both domesticated and wild cherry trees in Arabic countries.
 Another early record in Latin is in a medical-botany book by Ioannis Mesuae in 1479 spelled almahaleb (where "al-" is the Arabic definite article).
 In 1593 the Latin botanist Carolus Clusius spelled it mahaleb.
 Today its cultivation and use is largely restricted to the region that in the 19th and earlier centuries formed the Ottoman Empire.
 Syria is the main exporting country.